simonsobs/sotoddb/docs/obsfiledb.rst

 - In the case of non-cosampled arrays that are observing at the same time on the same telescope: these qualify as different observations and should be given different obs_ids.
-- Some work will be easier if all of the files in the data set are divided along the same lines in time.
-But this is not strictly required, at present, by the database structure.
+- It is currently assumed that in a single observation the files for each detset will be divided at the same sample index.
+The database structure doesn't have this baked in, but some internal verification code assumes this behavior.
+So this requirement can likely be loosened, if need be.

 The database consists of two main tables.
 The first is called ``detsets`` and associates detectors (string ``detsets.det``) with a